soi-20/brains/_posts/2018-09-16-a-good-landing.md

 comments: true
 ---

-when you're looking at landing pages, what makes them great has a lot less to do with the visual design, and a lot more to do with the story and message they tell.
+When you're looking at landing pages, what makes them great has a lot less to do with the visual design, and a lot more to do with the story and message they tell.

 They're fundamentally narrative media: a landing page proceeds serially from top to bottom.
 What you see first matters most; like every good story, it also needs to give you a reason to proceed down the page.